nationalarchives/tdr-dev-documentation/manual/create-repo.md

       project needs to test its code
 * Once this is done, commit the files and push them to the repo; you will notice that the test job will start running
     * **Note**: In order to push to the repo, you'll need to create a new branch

+#### 6b.
+Add the files that the workflow files rely on

+The workflow files might have a rule that runs a command like `sbt assembly`; in order for it to do that it would need the `build.sbt` file to be present.
+Add the files that are necessary for the workflow files to run for example:

+1. Dependencies
+2. plugins.sbt
+3. build.sbt
+4. package.json

+and make sure that each of the files you add, contain all the dependencies/commands necessary

 ### 7. Select status checks that are required before merging